| overview

 records maintained by health care providers, health

-plans and health clearinghouses in electronic formats)
+plans and health clearinghouses in electronic formats)where

 the records are located